 “Painters understand nature and love it, and teach us to see”.

-The Starry Night apparently states an inner subjective expression of Van Gogh’s response to nature when, early in the morning, he saw the morning stars through the window of his bedroom.
+The Starry Night apparently states an inner subjective expression of van Gogh’s response to nature when, early in the morning, he saw the morning stars through the window of his bedroom.
 But that is not all, the painting is a mix between his direct observation but also his memories: the steeple of the church is for example inspired by his native country Holland, whilst the construction of the sky depicts a beautiful nebulae.
-Van Gogh had a particular interest for the night which for him was “much more alive and richly colored than the day”.
+Vincent had a particular interest for the night which for him was “much more alive and richly colored than the day”.
 The night was probably also a peaceful moment allowing the tormented artist to express his creativity.
 In fact, remember that he painted this landscape from his asylum bedroom (which is probably not the funnest place on earth) but still the painting expresses a kind of serenity.

 Well lucky him, I have never seen such a beautiful sky!

 The sky depicted is indeed particularly shiny and represents the main part of the painting.
-Van Gogh composed a sky full of swirls, tourbillons, and breathtaking stars.
+The artist composed a sky full of swirls, tourbillons, and breathtaking stars.
 After some research, it appears that the dominant star that we can see on the right of the cypress tree is actually Venus which was, at that time, nearly as bright as possible.
-The moon is stylized but astrological records confirmed that it actually was waning at the time Van Gogh completed his work.
+The moon is stylized but astrological records confirmed that it actually was waning at the time van Gogh completed his work.
 The authenticity of such a starry night has been the subject of much research but one French astrophysicist, Jean-Pierre Luminet, confirmed with evidence that the depicted sky was in accordance to the celestial map on 25th of May 1889 at 4:40 am.
 Super precise.

-Real or not, this iconic starry sky became an inspiration in pop-culture for a lot of contemporary artists: they reinterpreted The Starry Night adding icons of pop culture like cartoon characters and famous landmarks like the Eiffel Tower or the Golden Gate Bridge.
+Real or not, this iconic starry sky became an inspiration in pop-culture for a lot of contemporary artists: they reinterpreted the Starry Night adding icons of pop culture like cartoon characters and famous landmarks like the Eiffel Tower or the Golden Gate Bridge.
 But Starry Night is also represented on much more common objects in our everyday life like mugs, socks, tee-shirt, magnets, etc.

-Since 1941, The Starry Night is part of the permanent collection of the MoMA (Museum of Modern Art) in New-York City.
+Since 1941, Starry Night is part of the permanent collection of the MoMA (Museum of Modern Art) in New-York City.
 Fascinated by nature, Vincent van Gogh created more than 2000 oil paintings, watercolors, drawings, and sketches based around the theme.
 He tried to express his emotional and psychological responses to the world through bold colors and expressive images.
 This starry sky was a recurrent aspect in the painter’s work, which we can confirm in his fellow works like "Starry Night over the Rhone" and "Cafe Terrace on the Place du Forum."